Skinwalkers (2007 film)

-Skinwalkers is a 2006 horror-action film.
+Skinwalkers is a 2006 action horror film.
 It was released in the United States by Lions Gate Entertainment and After Dark Films, and focuses on werewolves.
 Directed by James Isaac, it stars Jason Behr, Elias Koteas, Rhona Mitra, and Tom Jackson.
 The film was originally announced for theatrical release on December 1, 2006, but was delayed until August 10, 2007.

 Skinwalkers marks Lions Gate Entertainment's first collaboration with Constantin Film, which produced such other science fiction/horror films as Resident Evil and Wrong Turn.
 The visual effects are by effects house Mr. X, and the creature effects by Stan Winston Studio.

-The film was shot at Century Manor in Hamilton, Ontario, Canada.
+The film was shot at Century Manor in Hamilton, Ontario, Canada, and in Creemore Ontario.
 To achieve a PG-13 rating, the production team cut several scenes containing graphic violence — the home media release is the uncut version of the film.

 Plot

 Two packs of werewolves, divided by principles, are signaled by the moon of the coming of an ancient prophecy.
-A young boy named Timothy (Matthew Knight) approaches his 13th birthday, unaware this marks the time of his transformation.
-Timothy has been raised by his grandmother Nana (Barbara Gordon), his mother Rachel (Rhona Mitra), his uncle Jonas (Elias Koteas), his cousin Katherine (Sarah Carter) and Katherine's boyfriend, Adam (Shawn Roberts).
+A boy named Timothy approaches his 13th birthday, unaware this marks the time of his transformation.
+He has been raised by his grandmother Nana, his mother Rachel, his uncle Jonas, his cousin Katherine and Katherine's boyfriend, Adam.
 His father is said to be dead.

 Rachel and Timothy have been unaware that the rest of the family are "good" werewolves who have guarded Timothy and his secret since birth.
-They know that Timothy is a "half-blood" who is prophesied to end the curse.
-But they also know that Timothy's power will put him in danger, for there are other werewolves that revel and embrace their blood-lust and are bent on finding and killing the boy.
-Four of these werewolves are a motorcycle pack—leader Varek (Jason Behr), and cohorts Zo (Kim Coates), Sonya (Natassia Malthe), and Grenier (Rogue Johnston), who use a hawk as an airborne spy—who track down Timothy in the small town of Huguenot, precipitating the movie's extended chase.
+They know that he is a "half-blood" who is prophesied to end the curse.
+But they also know that his power will put him in danger, for other werewolves embrace their blood-lust and are bent on killing the boy.
+Four of these werewolves are a motorcycle pack—leader Varek, and cohorts Zo, Sonya, and Grenier, who use a hawk as an airborne spy—who track down Timothy in the small town of Huguenot.

-Varek discovers the location of Timothy via a video tape which is shown to various "good" werewolves that he is alive and well.
-Reaching Huguenot, Varek saw Nana and Timothy and proceeds with a gunfight between his pack against the "good" werewolves and various townspeople.
-Adam's father is killed in the gunfight and Nana sacrifices herself to let Timothy and the others escape.
-Jonas explains the whole situation to both Rachel and Timothy and they are convinced after Jonas and others turn into werewolves at night.
+Varek discovers the location of Timothy.
+Reaching Huguenot, he sees Nana and Timothy and proceeds with a gunfight between his pack against the "good" werewolves and various townspeople.
+Adam's father is killed, and Nana sacrifices herself to let Timothy and the others escape.
+Jonas explains the situation to Rachel and Timothy, and they are convinced after Jonas and others turn into werewolves at night.